juliancabezas/webpage/content/home/hero.md

 #  label = '<i class="fas fa-download"></i> Install Now'
 +++

-Un sitio web sobre mi trabajo, principalmente lo referido a data science y análisis espacial :rocket:.
+A website about my work, with emphasis in data science and spatial analysis :rocket:.